hai-vr/documentation/docs/basis/avatar-customization/vixxy/index.md

 ## Use more than two choices

-If you want more than two choices, open the *Settings* category, and click the *"+ Add choice"* button.
+If you want more than two choices, open the *Settings* category and click the *"+ Add choice"* button.

 After adding choices, you should give each choice a description.
 This description will be displayed in the menu.